colegoucher/Lab-6/.ipynb_checkpoints/README-checkpoint.md

 To find our code of conduct, please press this link<br>

 License:<br>
-All of our code is licensed under the following license<br>
+All of our code is licensed under the following license [License](https://github.com/colegoucher/Lab-6/blob/master/LICENSE.md)

 Group Members:<br>